NSO-developer/nso-gitbook/administration/management/high-availability.md

 * Assign roles, join HA group, enable/disable rule-based HA through actions
 * View the state of the current HA setup

 NSO rule-based HA is defined in `tailf-ncs-high-availability.yang`, with data residing under the `/high-availability/` container.
+Since NSO 6.7, the HA transport uses TLS and host certificates to secure node communication.
+See [Managing Certificates](#managing-certificates) for details and recipes.

 {% hint style="info" %}
 In environments with high NETCONF traffic, particularly when using `ncs_device_notifs`, it's recommended to enable read-only mode on the designated primary node before performing HA activation or sync.
 This prevents `app_sync` from being blocked by notification processing.